-When talking Hybrid vs Native app performance, native apps can fully leverage each and every hardware of the smartphone, this is not the case with hybrid apps, while hybrid app development platforms cut down time coding and development but they come with their disadvantages.
-Sometimes hybrid apps cannot get access to all the API’s with an operating system, this comes off a program which is trying to be a native without much luck.
-When compared with Native app, web Apps on the hand is just HTML trying to pass itself as an native app, the speed of web apps is directly dependent on the existing web speed and are usually useless without the functionality of the internet, as a standalone app, web apps cannot be even considered as a viable option.
+When talking about Hybrid vs Native app performance, native apps can fully leverage each and every hardware of the smartphone, this is not the case with hybrid apps, while hybrid app development platforms cut down time coding and development but they come with their disadvantages.
+Sometimes hybrid apps cannot get access to all the APIs with an operating system, this comes from a program that is trying to be a native without much luck.
+When compared with Native app, web Apps on the hand is just HTML trying to pass itself as native app, the speed of web apps is directly dependent on the existing web speed and are usually useless without the functionality of the internet, as a standalone app, web apps cannot be even considered as a viable option.

 App Store Advantage

-Native app have the backing of the apps stores of Android and iOS, they are given preference over hybrid by default by the stores themselves due to better performance and better security.
-The hybrid apps have rigorous quality and security standards to pass even before they have to consider just listing them on the native app stores. iOS usually takes around 7 days for hybrid apps approval for listing while it’s 2 days for native app, the story is similar for Android as well.
+Native apps have the backing of the apps stores of Android and iOS, they are given preference over hybrid by default by the stores themselves due to better performance and better security.
+The hybrid apps have rigorous quality and security standards to pass even before they have to consider just listing them on the native app stores. iOS usually takes around 7 days for hybrid apps to be approved for listing while it’s 2 days for a native app, the story is similar for Android as well.
 This also trickles down in the case of updates as well, when updating an existing app, it is easier when it is a native app instead of a hybrid app.
-The updates again have to go through some guidelines and compliances to update the app from the apps store.
-There is an advantage for web apps as they do not charge service charges for online transactions unlike apps store which do take a commission for online transactions.
+The updates again have to go through some guidelines and compliances to update the app from the app store.
+There is an advantage for web apps as they do not charge service charges for online transactions, unlike apps store which does take a commission for online transactions.

 Scalability and Updates

-native app and their developers have access to practically unlimited API’swhich are provided by the native app platform developers, this API’s are a perfect fit for their respective platforms.
-Even if there is not an API for a specific function.
-API’s can be created with the native app developer tools such as Android Studio or Xcode.
-In this case, hybrid apps developers need to rely on the code conversion abilities of the hybrid development platform which is often lacking.
-When it comes to web application, its limits are defined by the version of the browser in the native platform and internet connectivity speeds of the network provider.
+native app and their developers have access to practically unlimited API’swhich are provided by the native app platform developers, these APIs are a perfect fit for their respective platforms.
+Even if there is no API for a specific function.
+APIs can be created with native app development tools such as Android Studio or Xcode.
+In this case, hybrid app developers need to rely on the code conversion abilities of the hybrid development platform which is often lacking.
+When it comes to web applications, their limits are defined by the version of the browser in the native platform and the internet connectivity speeds of the network provider.

-Smartphones have a lot of hardware parts, native app can fully leverage these hardware parts while hybrid apps cannot come anywhere close when compared with native app.
-Hybrid apps will always have to compromise as either the development will become complex even without a guarantee for a 100% integration.
+Smartphones have a lot of hardware parts, native apps can fully leverage these hardware parts while hybrid apps cannot come anywhere close when compared with native apps.
+Hybrid apps will always have to compromise as either the development will become complex even without a guarantee for 100% integration.
 Web applications integrating with the hardware components are a nightmare to developers, to say the least, thus their waning impact on the mobile apps scene.